 We convert the airwaves from your breathing into sound waves providing new respiratory acoustic analytics and artificial intelligence in the fields of medical diagnostics, wellness, and fitness.
 Our technology can be a stand-alone solution, or it can be integrated into other respiratory devices and equipment to provide new data insights to detect and manage respiratory health.

-The Respiratory Acoustic Analyzer Library (RAAL) consists of a number of modes that analyze different kinds of breathing protocols including tidal breathing (at rest), forced vital capacity, slow vital capacity, paced breathing, and pursed lips breathing.
+The Analyzer for Pathology consists of a number of modes that analyze different kinds of breathing protocols including tidal breathing (at rest), forced vital capacity, slow vital capacity, tidal breathing and paced breathing.

 Our machine learning algorithms report and track statistical information that combines data about respiratory flow and harmonic frequencies to understand the behavior of healthy breathing and the signs of pathology in different stages of respiratory disease.
-We have developed over 35 descriptors for wheeze, crackles, coughs and breath pattern behavior that can be applied to respiratory disease, both chronic and acute.
+We have developed over 35 descriptors for wheeze, crackles, coughs and breath pattern behavior that can be applied to respiratory disease.